Arko98/Product_Purchase_Prediction/README.md

 # Inroduction
 This project predicts the purchase of a bank product using Naive Bayes based on 15 features of 4520 customer records.
-Some of these features are categorical and rest of them ar numerical
+Some of these features are categorical and rest of them are numerical.
+The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable target).

 # Dataset
 The Dataset consists of 4521 individual customer records with 15 different features each.
 7 of the features are continious feature and rest of them are numerical.
 The dataset can be downloaded here: https://drive.google.com/file/d/14B93Y0wfHHkH4B1V5l_JdgCEnnPEiuXt/view?usp=sharing